How to Build an Old-School Log Cabin

 2. What should I discuss with my builder before he gets started?

-Stress to your builder that you want a cabin, not a showcase home.
-This shouldn’t be an excuse for shoddy construction, but instead, an indication that you’ll be satisfied with simpler construction and more basic materials.
+Stress to your builder that you want to build an old-school log cabin, not a showcase home.
+This shouldn’t be an excuse for shoddy workmanship, but instead, an indication that you’ll be satisfied with simpler construction and more basic materials.
 If you want to provide some of the materials, spell this out to your builder.
 You can find bargains on items such as cabinets, appliances, flooring and lumber by watching classified ads in your local newspaper or by visiting scores of bargain-hunter sites online.
 In many areas, Habitat For Humanity operates stores filled with all manner of used building materials at reasonable prices.

 3. I have some modest carpentry skills and lots of buddies who could help me build a cabin on weekends.
 Give it to me straight: Should I really embark on such a project?